Join our community for news, tips, and insights. Sign up for our Monthly Newsletter

 3. Leave of Absence: The employee takes maternity, parental, compassionate care, or family caregiver leave.

-4. Reduction in Earnings: The employee's weekly earnings fall below 60% of their regular weekly earnings due to illness, injury, or other situations.
+4. Reduction in Earnings: The employee’s weekly earnings drop below 60% of their usual weekly earnings.
+This may happen due to illness, injury, or other reasons.

 What is an Interruption of Earnings?

-You must also issue an ROE, for example, whenever an employee’s paid internship ends, when your business implements a change in payroll frequency, or when you switch payroll service providers.
+You must also issue an ROE.
+For example, do this when an employee’s paid internship ends.
+Also, do this when your business changes payroll frequency.
+Do this as well when you switch payroll service providers.

 How to Issue a Record of Employment